Bushra Amiwala

 Bushra Amiwala (born December 30, 1997) is an American activist, politician and public speaker.
 As of April 2019, Amiwala was the first Gen Z woman to become an elected official in the United States.
 She was also the youngest Muslim elected official in the United States at the time.
 Amiwala has been listed in the Chicago History Museum with both of these historical accolades.

-Amiwala was a Democratic candidate for the Cook County Board of Commissioners in the 2018 Illinois primary election, as a teenager.
+Amiwala was a Democratic candidate for the Cook County Board of Commissioners in the 2018 primary election, as a teenager.
 At 19, she lost to the then 16-year incumbent Larry Suffredin in the Democratic primary election on March 20, 2018, earning 14,988 votes, 35% of the vote in a three-way race.
-Suffredin then encouraged Amiwala to run for public office shortly after she announced her candidacy for D73.5 Board of Education, and was elected in April 2019, in a race with seven candidates and re-elected in April 2023.
+Suffredin then encouraged Amiwala to run for public office shortly after she announced her candidacy for D73.5 Board of Education, and was elected in April 2019 in a race with seven candidates, then re-elected in April 2023.